Last updated by Dr Sarah Brewer on

 Save custom colours and whites as Favorites, and set light modes for a gentle wake-up or relaxing bedtime.
 WiZ Moments even allow you to save different light modes and custom colours by tapping ‘Snap this moment’ to save the current settings of all the lights in the room.
 You can then recall them at anytime to bring your favorite moods back.

-Kate Baker, lighting advisor at WiZ Connected Lights, give some tips on how to make the most of the lighting in your home.
+Kate Baker, lighting advisor at WiZ Connected Lights, gives some tips on how to make the most of the lighting in your home.

 Want to create a softer, more relaxed ambience in your living room?
 Choose a warm white